 Now I want to address this very common problem by giving you a list of questions to ask both yourself and the website design agency you’re considering hiring to build your website.
 Answering these questions before you embark on your website journey will ensure success.
 So let’s get started.
 Ask the following questions:

-The objectives depend on the type of the business and hence, website, that you have.
+The website objectives depend on the type of the business and hence, website, that you have.
 If you are not running an e-commerce business, then your website is not a vehicle through which people can directly buy something.
 In this case, visitors are on your website to explore your business.
 They do not want to buy anything from your website.
 And they may not even give you their lead.
 But they have heard about your business, or maybe they’ve talked to you already, and now they want to make sure that you’re legitimate.
 So, they visit your website where they can investigate your business further and continue the conversation or research online.
 If this is the case, there are a few website objectives you should focus on.

 The first objective (and this is relevant for most businesses) is attraction.
 This means that your new website should attract more visitors than the old website did (or, if you did not have a website before, it should drive more traffic through your “door” than you had before).
 If your current website is somewhat outdated, the new website should be structured and optimized better to ensure user-friendliness.
 It should feature the right type of content to attract more relevant visitors.
 This is the primary objective that most of us should focus on.

 The second objective is conversion.
 So now that you’re drawing in more traffic, it is also important to convert that traffic at a higher rate.
 Meaning that if more people are coming to your website, more people should also be giving you their contact information, calling you, completing “contact us” forms, or connecting with your business in some other format.
 That’s what it means to increase conversion and it should be a direct result of traffic visiting your website.